All Episodes

 But if you become president, you're going to be stuck inside that room.

-Oh, it's going to be so bad!
+Oh, it's going to be so bad.

-You're going to hate that room, man!
+You're going to hate that room, man.

-You don't get adoration from there!
+You don't get adoration people.

 dan friesen